MEng/DEng Graduate Application Information

 English Proficiency

 Applicants whose native language is not English must demonstrate English proficiency.
 Applicants are required to provide an official score report from the Test of English as a Foreign Language (TOEFL), the International English Language Testing System (IELTS), or the Examination for the Certificate of Proficiency in English (ECPE).
-If an international applicant has received a Bachelor’s degree from a college/university where the language of instruction is exclusively English, the TOEFL, IELTS, or ECPE requirement may be waived.
+Applicants may also choose to submit scores from the Michigan English Test (MET).
+Language test scores are valid two years from the test date.
+We don’t accept combination scores.

 The following are the minimum requirements for admission consideration: